 During your 20s, you’re probably still figuring out a look that feels like “you.”
 Play up the gray hair trend in a fashionable way by pairing up the hue with a cool, edgy trend, like some blunt bangs or choppy long layers for an edgy yet fun twist.
 While you’re having fun trying out endless ways to make a statement with your new hair color, be sure to keep the look and feel of your hair in check.
-Opt for using a weekly hair mask, like Catwalk by TIGI Fashionista Violet Mask, which is a treatment that’ll work to repair damaged areas within the strands of your hair and protect against future damage.
+Opt for using a weekly hair mask, like TRESemmé Botanique Color Vibrance & Shine Intensive Mask, which is a treatment that’ll work to repair damaged areas within the strands of your hair and protect against future damage.

 In your 30s, you might find yourself purging your closet in an effort to streamline your wardrobe, or maybe you’re finally honing in on one hairstyle as your signature look.
 However, everyone has the urge to update their everyday look from time to time with a popular trend.
 Give your look a fun twist with an icy take on the gray hair trend.
-To preserve the healthy look of your new hair color, be sure to stock up on purple shampoo to keep it from turning into an awry tone, or worst, yellow.
+Stock up on purple shampoo to keep it from taking on a brassy tone.

-If you probably haven’t begun to see grays prior to entering your 40s, chances are you’re seeing them a lot more now.
 Embrace those silver accents and hop on the gray hair trend naturally, or get some lilac-toned highlights you can ribbon in for a bit of polish.
 This way, you can focus more on the overall health of your hair type.
-But, if and when your grays do need a quick pick-me-up, you can use Nexxus New York Salon Care City Shield DD Crème to nourish and repair damage.
 In terms of styling, stick to chic, subtly-layered cuts that let your natural texture shine.

 Wear the gray hair trend gracefully with a low-maintenance hairstyle.
-During your 50s (and beyond), you’re probably into hairstyles that require just a little bit of daily styling.
-Opt for a short ‘do like a classy bob haircut or a sophisticated pixie crop.
+During your 50s (and beyond), you’re probably into hairstyles that require just a little bit of daily styling and respect your hair’s changing texture and density.
+We like the straightforwardly chic effect of a short, silvery-gray ‘do, like a classy bob haircut or a sophisticated pixie crop.